sdarlington/sdarlington.github.io/content/posts/2014-04-22-lucky-number-two.md

 Her brother has been great.
 Very gentle and helpful.
 The day she arrived home he quickly realised that, as a tiny baby, she’d appreciate all his smallest toys.
 I could see the logic even as I was terrified at the choke hazard…

 Soon I’ll be back at work and then the grandparents will leave.
 We’ll have two under threes to look after and, I guess, that’s when the real work begins.
+[^1]: Okay, that’s a cliche.
+Certainly Junior’s birth was harder but it could have been a lot worse.